protonemedia/laravel-form-components/README.md

 <x-form-select name="country_code" :options="$countries" />
 ```

-If you want a select where multiple options can be selected, add the `multiple` attribute to the element.
+If you want a select element where multiple options can be selected, add the `multiple` attribute to the element.
 If you specify a default, make sure it is an array.
 This applies to bound targets as well.

 ```blade
 <x-form-select name="country_code" :options="$countries" multiple :default="['be', 'nl']" />